Notice of Privacy

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 THIS NOTICE APPLIES TO SERVICES FURNISHED TO YOU BY INDIAN RIVER MEDICAL CENTER AND ITS SUBSIDIARIES (COLLECTIVELY “INDIAN RIVER MEDICAL CENTER”), ITS EMPLOYED AND NON-EMPLOYED STAFF, VOLUNTEERS AND TRAINEES, AS WELL AS THE PHYSICIANS AND OTHER HEALTHCARE PRACTITIONERS WHO PROVIDE SERVICES AS AN INPATIENT OR OUTPATIENT OR ANY OTHER SERVICES PROVIDED TO YOU IN A HOSPITAL-AFFILIATED PROGRAM INVOLVING THE USE OR DISCLOSURE OF YOUR HEALTH INFORMATION.
 THIS NOTICE ALSO DESCRIBES HOW AUTHORIZED HEALTH CARE PROVIDERS MAY USE AND DISCLOSE YOUR HEALTH INFORMATION ELECTRONICALLY THROUGH THE “PATIENT PORTAL” HEALTH INFORMATION EXCHANGE (HIE).
-YOU CAN GET ADDITIONAL INFORMATION ABOUT THE HIE FROM YOUR PARTICIPATING PROVIDER’S REGISTRAR OR RECEPTIONIST.
+YOU CAN GET ADDITIONAL INFORMATION ABOUT THE HIE FROM YOUR PARTICIPATING PROVIDER’S REGISTRAR OR RECEPTIONIST, OR BY VISITING WWW.INDIANRIVERMEDICALCENTER.COM.

 Understanding Your Health Record/Information